Vlahos Gets Soaked for CLK Rotary Fundraiser

 Karttunen Joins Trust Department Staff

-Superior National Bank and Trust is pleased to announced the addition of Eli Karttunen to its Trust Department staff.
+Superior National Bank and Trust is pleased to announce the addition of Eli Karttunen to its Trust Department staff.
 Karttunen spent the last three years as the Director of Finance at Michigan Tech Employees Federal Credit Union.

 The Houghton, Mich., native is a Michigan Tech graduate with a bachelor’s degree in economics.
 He went on to earn a master’s in finance from the University of Michigan—Dearborn.